 Gary Calton is a photojournalist whose work covers the themes of health, social justice and identity.
 He has travelled extensively in Russia, the African continent, USA, Japan and the UK to produce his stories for editorial publications, as well as many leading NGOs.
 His editorial portraits and feature stories have appeared in numerous publication namely The Observer Magazines, Time Magazine, The Sunday Times Magazine.

 Born in Sheffield, in 1967, Gary trained and later worked as a teacher in London.
 In 1990 he enrolled on a course in Photojournalist at the London College of Printing.
 His first Documentary project on Young Offenders in the UK was published by The Observer Newspaper in 1992.
-He continues to work for The Observer and Guardian publications.
+He continues to work with The Observer and Guardian publications.

-Gary is based in Yorkshire and London, UK.
+Gary is based in Yorkshire, UK.